Performance Tweaking¶

 - You need indexes for fields that are often used in filters (reports & regular searches).

-See article about how to create indexes.
+See the article on how to create indexes.

 innodb_buffer_pool_size¶